 - Assume nothing

-- Listen with our third ears–for the hurts we can heal
+- Listen compassionately for the hurts we can heal, including our own

 Lead from Wherever You Are

-January made a bigger mess of the one he was already in, but there was no need for self-judgment.
-To get to resolution, he needed to tell his supervisor what he told others: “I really do want us to work together, and I think we can.”
-He also needed to admit he went above her head.
-He needed to prepare for her to not only feel disrespected, but betrayed.
+To get to resolution, January needed to tell his supervisor what he told others: “I really do want us to work together, and I think we can.”
+He also needed to admit he went above her head unnecessarily.
+Uncomfortably, he prepared for her to express feelings of frustration, disrespect, and betrayal.

 Still, the relationship was not irreparable.
-I know January to be kind, thoughtful, and compassionate.
-He is committed to doing great work, even if definitions of that differ from person to person.
+I knew January to be kind, thoughtful, and compassionate.
+He was committed to doing great work, even if definitions of that differed from person to person.
 I invited him to include great personal relationships in that work.
 He accepted.
+When we last spoke, he and his supervisor had been producing better results on projects than anyone expected.